EG-BRS/parent-pom/README.md

 The Xena parent POM provides default configuration for Maven builds.

 * Recommended/Default versions for the most commonly used Maven plugins
-* Manifest configuration for the jar and assembly plugins
-* Profiles for generating source jars, and enforcing a minimum versions of Java and Maven
+* Profiles for generating docker builds, and enforcing a minimum versions of Java and Maven
 * Distribution Management and other configuration for deploying to the Xena Maven repositories